Review: 1974 Horror Classic “The Living Dead At Manchester Morgue” Makes A Topical Comeback

 The cinematography is gritty and atmospheric.
 The makeup and special effects are impressive considering the film’s modest budget.
 The zombies are grotesque, with enough gore to satisfy genre fans.
 The film is patient in its pacing and allows characterizations to build up.
 The score by Giuliano Sorgini is haunting and atmospheric, with eerie synth melodies.

-Overall, The Living Dead at Manchester Morgue is a standout, albeit under-appreciated, horror film that is thought-provoking and thrilling that make it a true classic of the genre.
+Overall, The Living Dead at Manchester Morgue is a standout, and under-appreciated, horror film that is thought-provoking and thrilling that make it a true classic of the genre.

 “The Living Dead At Manchester Morgue”, also known as “Let Sleeping Corpses Lie” and “Don’t Open the Window,” is currently available to purchase on Blu-Ray.